-- b.
-The number of its flag vessels on the CCSBT Authorised Vessel List that were required to report to a National VMS system. - 23 VMS Registered Vessels - c.
+27 VMS Registered Vessels

+c.
 The number of its flag vessels on the CCSBT Authorised Vessel List that actually reported to a National VMS system.

-21 reported regularly, while 2 vessels (not SBT vessels) do not regularly report, because they spend most of their time out of the water.
+21 reported regularly while 6 vessels (not SBT vessels) do not regularly report because they have spent most of the year out of the water or tied up in port.